nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 The passwords are stored in a keyvault deployed to the same resource group.

-For a high level diagram of all deployed resources please see [Environment Components](images/aks-public.png)

 ### Task 1: Start Deployment

 1. Click Deploy to Azure button above and supply the signed-in user ID from step 2.